Women working on computer in kitchen

 Fixed annuities are purely insurance contracts, while variable annuities are filed with the Securities and Exchange Commission and are considered investments.

-Both types of annuity products have insurance guarantees and can be converted to a guaranteed stream of lifetime income.
-However, variable annuities (for an additional fee) can lock in higher-income payments that are guaranteed throughout your lifetime.
+Both fixed and variable annuity products have insurance guarantees and can be converted to a guaranteed stream of lifetime income.
+However, variable annuities can lock in higher-income payments that are guaranteed throughout your lifetime.
+This is accomplished by adding a lifetime income rider for an additional fee.

 Do annuities have fees or conditions?

-Fixed annuities generally don't have fees; money grows in the investment without annual charges or investment fees, says Truso.
+Fixed annuities generally don't have fees; money grows in the investment without annual charges or investment fees.
 Variable annuities, however, are filed as securities and have investment charges similar to mutual fund fees.
+They also include insurance, mortality and expense charges.

 If you take money out of your annuity before the surrender period, which is the period you must wait before withdrawing funds without penalty, you will generally incur a surrender charge.
-However, Truso says most annuities have a provision that allows you to access a small percentage of your money without surrender charges.
-If you become terminally ill or need to move into a nursing home, all your money becomes available penalty free.
+However, most annuities have a provision that allows you to access a percentage of your money without surrender charges.
+If you become terminally ill or need to move into a nursing home, all your money may become available penalty free.

 Once the surrender schedule has expired, you can freely access your money.
-Like other retirement vehicles, if you withdraw money before you are 59½ you may be charged a 10% tax penalty, says Truso.
+Like other retirement vehicles, if you withdraw money before you are 59½ you may be charged a 10% tax penalty on any gains.

 What are the annuity payout options?